Separable homology of graphs and the separability complex: Introduction

 \subsection{Acknowledgments}

 The author would like to thank her advisors, Autumn Kent and Marissa Loving, for their invaluable help on this project.
 She would also like to thank Caglar Uyanik for many helpful conversations.
 She is grateful to Alex Wright for his comments on \Cref{cor:Cay-prim-nonhyperbolicity}.
 In particular, Wright pointed out that $\Cay(\free_n, \Csep)$ and $\Cay(\free_n, \curves\prim)$ are quasi-isometric.
-She also thanks Adam Klukowski, Jean Pierre Mutanguha, Nick Salter, and Alex Wright for helpful comments on a preprint of this paper.
-This work is supported in part by NSF Grants DMS-2202718, RTG DMS-2230900, and DMS-1904130.
+Alex Wright also pointed her to \cite{sabalka2014geometry}, wherein the authors prove that the edge splitting complex is nonhyperbolic.
+She also thanks Andrew Putman for pointing her to \cite{bardakov2003palindromic}, in which the authors prove that the primitive width of the free group is infinite.
+She thanks Eleanor Rhoads for helpful conversations.
+She also thanks Adam Klukowski, Jean Pierre Mutanguha, Nick Salter, and Alex Wright for helpful comments on a draft of this paper.
+She thanks Edgar Bering for helpful discussions around \Cref{question:which_subroup_stabilizes_edges}.